will6z/hbnb_evolution-db/README.md

 - - @classmethods - This methods are: `get`, `get_all`, `delete`.
 The logic for these methods is the same for all the models, so it was implemented in the Base class.
 - - @staticabstractmethods - methods that the class that inherits from Base should implement, but are static methods.
 The methods are: `create`, `update`.

-It has no documentation yet. ***And this nothing here was created with ChatGPT***.
-Sorry if something here is not clear enough 😅.
-Feel free to contact me if you don't understand something, I'm *Ignacio Peralta* find me on Slack.

 > [!TIP]
 > You can preload the persistence layer selected via the `reload` method in the `Repository` class.
 > This method is called in the `__init__` method of the `Repository` class.